Skip to main content

 Reach out to Omni support with the following:

-• Tenant ID — your Entra tenant ID (optional, but helpful)
+• Tenant ID — your Entra tenant ID (the application’s home tenant)

 3